 The grocer also gets wooden shelves constructed in his shop by the carpenter for $70.

 We can observe that $200 changed hands during the year, even though initially there was only $100 in the economy.
 This is because each dollar was spent on new goods and services twice a year.
 We can say that the velocity of circulation is 2/year.

 However, only monetary transactions are considered in this situation.
 For example, if the carpenter gifts something to the grocer, it will not be considered a transaction to be added to the calculation.

 Velocity of Circulation and Money Demand

 Whenever the interest rate on financial assets is high, the desire to hold money falls as people try to exchange it for other goods or financial assets.
 As a result, the velocity of circulation rises.
 Hence, when the money demand is low, the velocity will be high.
-Conversely, when the opportunity cost/alternate cost is low, money demand is high and velocity of circulation is low.
+Conversely, when the opportunity cost/alternate cost is low, money demand is high and the velocity of circulation is low.